-If our religion is realized
+If our religion is only realized

-Only in the quietness of the morning,
+In the quietness of the morning,

-In the wind through the trees on a blustery day,
+The wind through the trees on a blustery day,

 Eternal life is not had